Reinhard Marx: Reconciliation

 In February 2017, Marx attended an ecumenical meeting of Catholics and Lutherans in Stuttgart to release revised versions of German translations of the Catholic and Lutheran bibles.
 At the event, Marx said, "I am very pleased that we are placing God's word in our midst in such an ecumenically meaningful year as 2017, in which we together recall the events of the Reformation 500 years ago and celebrate them today as a celebration of Christ, to place God's word in our midst."

 In August 2020, Marx and Lutheran Bishop Heinrich Bedford-Strohm were awarded the 2020 Augsburg Peace Prize for their "unconditional will to live together in peace".
 Marx was praised for his commitment to ecumenical dialogue and cooperation between the two churches that had long been divided for the past 500 years.
 Marx said on the occasion: "Christianity in Germany and Europe will only have a future if we strongly work together and stay together ecumenically.
 That is important, and that is where I see the prize as encouragement".

 In September 2019, representatives of the Catholic and Protestant churches in Germany proposed "reciprocal Eucharistic hospitality".
 In September 2020, the Congregation for the Doctrine of the Faith criticized it for doctrinal errors.
 Marx supported the proposal, saying that plans were "already far advanced" and that "the ball is in the Vatican's court".
 He said: "I would like to see Christians celebrate the eucharist together, without becoming a unified Church.
 Ecumenism only works if we try to understand the position of others and sometimes accept differences."

+In July 2023, Marx met with a delegation from the Italian village of Filetto di Camarda and apologized on behalf of the diocese to them on account of the wartime atrocity committed there by Matthias Defregger, former auxiliary bishop of Munich.
+On the occasion he said, "It is never good to suppress the truth...but it is crucial to always look at the truth and make it an impulse to move forward."

+In August 2024, it was reported that Marx had written a letter to Romani Rose, the President of the Central Council of Sinti and Roma in Germany, in which he acknowledged a moral failure of the church to help Sinti and Roma during the Nazi period.